ShouryaSharma277/ShouryaSharma277/README.md

 - 👋 Hi, I’m @ShouryaSharma277
-- 👀 I’m interested in web development
+- 👀 I’m a web development enthusiast
 - 🌱 I’m currently learning Docker and Kubernetes
+- 🤖 I'm interested in machine learning and data science

 <!---
 ShouryaSharma277/ShouryaSharma277 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.